 Home Buyer’s Plan

-Through the home buyer’s plan, first-time home buyers have the opportunity to borrow funds from their Registered Retirement Savings Plans to help pay for a new home.
-Through the HBP, you may withdraw up to $25,000 from your RRSP without declaring the withdrawal as income on your tax return.
+Through the home buyer’s plan, first-time home buyers have the opportunity to borrow funds from their Registered Retirement Savings Plans (RRSP) to help pay for a new home.
+Through the HBP, you may withdraw up to $25,000 (in 2018) from your RRSP without declaring the withdrawal as income on your tax return.
 However, you must pay back the funds within 15 years.